MxOrbulent/4chancapper/README.md

 Every option will ask you first (NO EXCEPTIONS) if you want it to be 4chan compatible or not. (under Settings, you can check "Do not ask me, make every operation 4chan compatible)" and it won't ask you every time).
-4chan compatible is 4 MB, and no larger than 5000x5000 If you choose not to, then there really is no limit.
+4chan compatible is 4 MB, and no larger than 5000x5000.

+If you choose not to make it 4chan compatible, then there really is no limit.
 The tool will make sure to cap every post etc at full size.
 For legibilitys sake, only the OP's first post has no horizontal limit.
 Everyone elses posts will be squashed down to be under 600 px so they are symmetrical with eachother.
 One word replies will have their background extended to 600 px for parity.
 In settings, you can have any post containing less than 10 words be minimized, as if you had used alternative 6.

+This tool always works from the top to the bottom when it comes how to order selected posts.
+Always!

 ## HALP WHAT DO THE VARIOUS THINGS DO?